sabyrzhan/learning-progress/distributed_systems.md

 * Completeness - percentage of identified failed nodes in a certain period of time
 * Accuracy - number of mistakes made in a certain period of time

+## Scalability
+### Partitioning
+Partitioning - is the process of splitting a dataset into multiple smaller datasets and assigning responsibility of storeing and processing on a different node.
+It mainly comes from relational database systems, but also used when designing distributed systems.

+There are 2 variants of partitioning:
+* Vertical - splitting a table columns into multiple tables, which will require table joins if you want to fetch more data.
+* Horizontal - splitting a table rows into multiple tables, which will require access multiple tables if you want to fetch range of data.
+Also requires the knowledge of the node if data must be retrieved with specific criteria.
+Another disadvantage is the loss of ACID property, because of the complexity to achieve between different nodes.

 ## Three pillars of observability
 1. Metrics